kkai/web-source/content/about.md

 title: "About Kai"
 date: 2020-04-16T00:12:31+09:00
 ---
-Kai serves as the co-chair of the International Wearable Computing Academic Research Community, also a Steering Committee Member of the International Augmented Humans Conference.
-Previously, held an Assistant Professorship working for Prof. Koichi Kise at Osaka Prefecture University, Japan (2011 -2013).
-Work experience includes research visits at MIT (Cambridge, US), at the Palo Alto Research Center (Palo Alto, US) and, Sunlabs Europe (Grenoble, France).

-International Wearable Computing Academic Research Community Co-chair 、 International Augmented Humans Conference 運営委員。2011〜2013 年大阪府 立大学助教。MIT メディアラボ、米パロアルト研究所、仏 Sunlabs Europe 研究訪問。
-研究分野はウェアラブルセンシングを用いた自己理解促進、認 知コーディング、舞台芸術での感情フィードバックループ、アクセシ ビリティツールキット、インクルーシブデザインなど。
+Kai Kunze is a pioneer researcher in the HCI fields of Augmented Humans and Cognitive Augmentation.
+His most significant research contributions are in Eyewear Computing and Placement Robust Activity Recognition.
+His current research includes also Digitalizing Human Emotions and Amplifying Human Senses.
+Kai Kunze published over 254 papers at high profile conferences and journals (e.g. CHI, TOCHI, UIST, IEEE Computer)1.
+His publications are well-cited, with a total citation count of 4868 (H-index of 40), according to Google Scholar 2.
+He is actively involved in the research community, most notably as PC Co-Chair for TEI 2017, and Local Co-Chair of CHI 2021.

 Please feel free to get in touch about research, interests, collaborations and other requests.
+Here is a recent talk about [Augmenting Humans](https://www.youtube.com/watch?v=d6O2_Y9XLiM&t=243s) summarizing well his research interests.

 Kai Kunze\
-Professor\
-Graduate School of Media Design\
-Keio University (KMD)\
-4-1-1 Hiyoshi, Kohoku-ku, Yokohama 223-8526, JAPAN\
-email (business): kai (at) kmd.keio.ac.jp\
+email (business): kai.kunze (at) pm.me \
 email (personal): kai.kunze (at) gmail.com

 # About